-Like most of the team, I work at my desk a lot of the time but spend a bit of time working in airports, cafes and in hotel rooms.
-From my command center at home to my as-small-as-I-can-get-away-with backpack, I balance portability against the best bang for my buck.
+Like most of the team, I work at my desk a lot of the time but typically spend a bit of time working in airports, cafes and in hotel rooms.
+During lockdown though, my home office has increased in importance as my central place to work and play.
+I usually balance portability against the best bang for my buck but when your desk is all you have, it pays to splash out occasionally.

-Phones: Pixel 4 XL and Samsung Galaxy Note 10
+Phones: Pixel 4 XL and Huawei P40 Pro

 Smartwatch: Huawei Watch GT2